NadavTasher/FSDicts/README.md

-# fstypes
+# fsdicts
-A simple library for file-system synced types.
+A simple library for file-system synced dicts.